How to Sign Off a Letter or Email to Professor Professionally

 Understanding the proper etiquette when addressing your professor is paramount.

-By coming out too casual, you may be termed as disrespectful especially to a person at the level of a professor.
+By coming out too casually, you may be termed as disrespectful, especially to a person at the level of a professor.

 Just like in the introduction and body of your letter/ email, do not use capital letters.

-Using caps seems like you are shouting.
+Using caps, it seems like you are shouting.
 Stick to standard text sizes.

 People Also Read: Can you Use ‘You’ in Essays or Research Paper: Best Practice